Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: Flag structures and Schottky flag manifolds

 \section{Flag structures and Schottky flag manifolds}

-In this section, we summarize the geometric and dynamical informations and facts that we will need about the flag space and the action of $\PGL{3}$, and present the examples described in \cite{mion-mouton_geometrical_2022} on which our constructions will be based.
-We refer to the latter paper for more details, and for the proofs of the results claimed in this section.
+In this section, we summarize the geometric and dynamical information that we will need about the flag space and the action of $\PGL{3}$, and present the examples described in \cite{mion-mouton_geometrical_2022} on which our constructions will be based.
+We refer to the latter paper for more details and for the proofs of the results claimed in this section.